-The Fund Manager has made an assessment of the Fund's ability to continue as a going concern and is satisfied that the Fund has the resources to continue in business for the foreseeable future.
+The Fund Manager has assessed the Fund's ability to continue as a going concern and is satisfied that the Fund has the resources to continue in business for the foreseele future.
 Furthermore, the Fund manager is not aware of any material uncertainties that may cast significant doubt on the Fund's ability to continue as a going concern.
 Accordingly, these financial statements have been prepared on a going concern basis.